-Today, I am going to share the first few steps in getting started with this special play time with your child!
-We will talk about who will be included, where the play should be held, a time to schedule, what to tell your child, and what play materials you will need.
+Today, I am going to share the first few steps in getting started in this special play time with your child!
+We will talk about who will be included, where the play time should be held, a time to schedule, what to tell your child, and what play materials you will need.
 I am so excited about this blog series because I know so many parents and children can benefit from devoting this time together!!

 Who: This play time is recommended for ONE parent and ONE child together at a time.
 It doesn’t matter if it’s mom or dad.
 I recommend these sessions for children between the ages of 3 years and 7 years of age.

 When: Decide upon a specific play session time.
 I recommend starting with 20-30 minutes, once a week.
 Choose a time when you will have little to no interruptions and you can focus your attention solely on the child.
 You also want to consider a time when your child will be fed and rested to avoid any irritability or fussiness.

 Where: Choose a room that has little distrations for you and your child.
 You will be putting the toys on the floor so consider somewhere with decent floor space.
 If all the rooms in your house are regularly used, just make sure the space is clean (to minimize the distration of thinking about the mess).

 What To Tell The Child: Tell your child that you want to spend more quality time with them and you have chosen the special time, place, and toys to play together.
 Make the focus on your desire to spend time with them, rather than wanting anything from the child.

 Play Materials: Below is a list of toys and play materials to collect, but first I have a few pointers/guidelines.